Contact us for information & help in Central Bedfordshire

 Please CONTACT US if you would rather speak to the Advice Central team, for free and confidential assistance, we can help you with all your enquiries about money and debts across Central Bedfordshire.

 Links to Local Help:

 Age UK Bedfordshire provides older people free and impartial information, advice and support throughout Bedfordshire on many topics, including finance.
-The age UK website has a ‘money matters’ page which has key topics such as ‘pensions’, ‘debt and savings’, ‘income tax’ and four other key areas, as well as real life stories and articles.
+The Age UK website and service can help with many topics such as pensions, income tax, debt and savings.

 Emergency food for people in crisis.
 Clicking the title link will provide more information, such as who is entitled to use the food bank.
 You can also search for your nearest food bank.